Amesbury, a town in Wiltshire north of the cathedral town of Salisbury, is near the prehistoric monument of Stonehenge.

 In 1848 the American poet Ralph Waldo Emerson, with his travel companion the Scottish born writer and philosopher Thomas Carlyle, booked accommodation at the George Inn for their tour to Stonehenge.
 On 7 July they took the South Western Railway through Hampshire to Salisbury and then boarded a horse-drawn carriage to Amesbury where they had dinner at the George Inn (5).

-William Morris was a guest at the George Inn on 19 August 1879 when he posted a letter to his wife Jane to inform her: (6)
+The visionary designer William Morris was a guest at the George Inn on 19 August 1879 when he posted a letter to his wife Jane to inform her: (6)

 We got to Salisbury last night, and today drove here through the lovely chalk valley by the water (Avon) side . . . .